nk13-nu/charity_watch/README.md

 </p>

 ## The Problem
 The generation of social capital is fundamental for improving the resilience of communities.
 For this, the voluntary and community sector (VSC) plays a fundamental role.
+However, as the council identifies, there is currently no unified application that allows for the discovery of commissioning gaps, particularly when it comes to micro, small and medium sized charities - charities which are deeply embedded and are directly impactful in the immediate community.

 ## Aim
 This application has two main aims.
 The first is to act as a data tool that allows the council to make more informed commissioning decisions for the borough's charities.
 The second is to allow charities to understand the social micro-context in which their charities are located and operate in.